joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 Next, we're going to create a state machine to run Amazon Redshift SQL statements.

-1. Navigate to [AWS Step Functions](https://console.aws.amazon.com/states/) in the AWS Management Console.
+1. Navigate to [AWS Step Functions](https://us-east-1.console.aws.amazon.com/states/) in the AWS Management Console.
 Confirm that you are in the correct Region.
 2. Click on "State machines" in the navigate panel.
 Click on the "sfochlab-RedshiftQuery" state machine from the list.
 3. Click the "Edit" button, then click the "Workflow Studio" button in the right hand corner.
 4. Design your state machine as shown in the following diagram.
 ![](/images/stepfunctions/redshift-1.PNG)

-:information_source: To form the loop back from the "Wait" state to the "GetCrawler" state, click on the "Wait" state and select "GetCrawler" from the "Next state" dropdown.
+:information_source: To form the loop back from the "Wait" state to the "DescribeStatement" state, click on the "Wait" state and select "DescribeStatement" from the "Next state" dropdown.

 :information_source: You can click and drag the "Success" state from one path to the other.